idolize/saber-song-patcher/README.md

   "knownGoodHashes": [
     { "type": "sha256", "hash": "xxxxx" }
   ],
-  // Audio changes to apply to the master track before use with the map "patches": {
+  // Any optional audio changes to apply to the master track before use with the map "patches": {
     "delayStartMs": 5000,
     "padEndMs": 5000,